ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> > It is possible that the `status:` is in `todo`, this will not affect your DNS zone’s configuration.
 >>
 > **4. Configure the DNS record**
 >> Log in to the [OVHcloud Control Panel](/links/manager).
-In the `Web Cloud`{.action} section, click on `Domain names`{.action} in the left column and select the relevant domain name of your Email Pro platform.<br>
+In the `Web Cloud`{.action} section, click on `Domain names`{.action} in the left column and select the relevant domain name of your Email Pro service.<br>
 >> Go to the `DNS Zone`{.action} tab, then click on `Add an entry`{.action}.
 In the window that appears, choose `CNAME`, then enter the information according to the values retrieved previously.<br>
 >>
 >> If we take the values of the example in step **3.
 Retrieve the DNS record**:
 >>
 >> - `customerRecord: "ovhemp123456-selector1._domainkey.mydomain.ovh"` is the subdomain of the CNAME record.
-We only keep `ovhemp123456-selector1._domainkey` because `.mydomain.ovh` is already prefilled. <br>
+We only keep `ovhemp123456-selector1._domainkey` because `.mydomain.ovh` is already present. <br>
 >> - `targetRecord: "ovhemp123456-selector1._domainkey.1500.ab.dkim.mail.ovh.net"` is the target of the record.
-Add a full stop at the end to punctuate the value: `ovhemp123456-selector1._domainkey.1500.ab.dkim.mail.ovh.net.`<br>
+Add a period at the end to punctuate the value: `ovhemp123456-selector1._domainkey.1500.ab.dkim.mail.ovh.net.`<br>
 >>
 >> ![email](images/dns-dkim-api02.png){.thumbnail} <br>
 >>